TaherAhmedAshraf/express-router/README.md

-Dynamic your express app with just a few lines of code!
+Make your express app dynamic with just a few lines of code!

-express-dynamic-routing automatically reads all of the files and dynamically routes them.
+**express-dynamic-routing automatically** reads all of the files and dynamically routes them.